-Service Statements Key Performance Indicators Target Progress at 30 June 2009 1 Provision of a consistent quality and efficient printing and sign writing service for ,, , Councillors - completed by 4:00pm on the Thursday prior to the meeting.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 Provision of a consistent quality and efficient printing and sign writing service for 1.1 Accurate and timely printing and binding of Council Business Papers.
+Councillors - completed by 4:00pm on the Thursday prior to the meeting.
 Target Achieved Councillors, Council staff, the public and external customers.
 Others-completed by 12 noon on the Friday prior to meeting.
-Target Achieved 1.2 Quotations provided within 2 working days of request.
+Target Achieved 1.2 Provide timely quotations to external organisations for printing and sign writing requests.
+Quotations provided within 2 working days of request.
 Target Achieved 1.3 Acceptance of competitive quotations provided to external customers.
 Acceptance of 80% of quotes provided.
-Target Achieved 1.4 Provided within 1 working day from request.
-Target Achieved 1.5 90% of works completed within agreed timeframes.
-Target Achieved 1.6 maintenance of Print Room machinery.
+Target Achieved 1.4 Preparation of emergency signage for road closures, diversions and the like.
+Provided within 1 working day from request.
+Target Achieved Provide printing and sign writing services to meet the requirements of Council and external customers.
+90% of works completed within agreed timeframes.
+Target Achieved 1.6 Regular cleaning, testing and maintenance of Print Room machinery.
 Each item of machinery cleaned and tested monthly and maintained as required by the relevant maintenance schedules.
 Target Achieved